 - 4 Tbsp fish curry powder or any generic shop bought

-- 12 okra fingers, whole or 1 large eggplant, sliced
+- 12 okra, left whole or 1 large eggplant, sliced

 - 1 tsp salt